IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/05-napari.md

 The example images work nicely with Napari, but sometimes it may be necessary to coax Napari into loading an image correctly.
 In 'File', select 'Open File(s)...' and load up FluorescentCells_3channel.tif.
-Doing this, we find the results aren't quite what we expect - the three channels have been loaded like a z-stack.
+Doing this, we find the results aren't quite what we expect - the three channels have been loaded as if they're a z-stack.

-To load this image correctly, we need to use the Python console.
+Fortunately, Napari includes a Python console that gives us very fine-grained control of the user interface, and will let us load this image correctly.
 In the bottom left, use the '>_' button to open a terminal.
 This activates a Python session where Napari is represented as an object called `viewer`:

 - All the loaded layers are in a list called `viewer.layers`
 - Within a layer, the image data is an attribute called `data`

-We can also create new layers with `viewer.add_image`:
+In this console, we can create new layers with `viewer.add_image`.
+First, let's look at the image's shape:

 ```python
 from skimage.io import imread